zd3nik/Bitfoot/README.md

 Intent
 -----

 As with most of my projects I start out with one goal and end up with a different goal once I get the project fleshed out a bit.
 This project started as a revamp of an older chess engine I wrote named Hiroki.
 But I started by cloning Clubfoot and replacing the board representaion, move generation, and positional evaluation with Hiroki code.
 Only I ended up doing the move generation differently than I did in Hiroki.
 What made Hiroki unique was its move generator.
-With that part lost this "revamped" version of Hiroki ceased to be Hirko and because simply Clubfoot with bitboards.
+With that part lost this "revamped" version of Hiroki ceased to be Hirko and became simply Clubfoot with bitboards.
 So that's what it is and that's how it shall stay.

 A/B Bitboards